 Welcome to Vietnam!
 Your Vietnam 3 week itinerary starts in the northern city.
-Once you drop off your bags at your accommodation, spend the day roaming through the Old Quarter of Hanoi and sample the local cuisine.
+Once you drop off your bags at your accommodation, spend the day roaming through the Old Quarter of Hanoi and sampling the local cuisine.

 I joined a 7-day tour package before arriving in Vietnam.
 Part of the package includes airport pickup.
-As a solo female traveller, this is a great option especially when you are visiting at a place you’ve never been and want an airport pickup.
+As a solo female traveller, this is a great option especially when you are visiting a place you’ve never been and want an airport pickup.
 This option is safe and organized.